Saman-jafari/plugin-boilerplate/readme.md

 - `gulp js` transpile es6 to es5
 - `gulp sass` compile sass
-- `gulp image` minify the images usage :
+- `gulp image` minify the images
+- `gulp includeScripts` concat all scripts included in file from node_module see _assets/js/main.public.js_ usage :
 -
 `git clone` from files then `npm install` and `composer install` then you can use commands